DavidUf11/pagination-api-challenge/README.md

 ### Logic
 To issue a response, we `slice` the data set using start and end indices according to the request's query values (or default values).
 This subset is returned to the user in JSON format.
 <br/>
-When a request is made, we first check if the request contains at least one query parameter:
+When a request is made, we first check if the request contains at least one query parameter (below).
+This way we know which portions of the logic to execute.
 ```JavaScript
 if (JSON.stringify(req.query) !== "{}") {
     // generate response data based on query paramaters